GS1 digital link resolver explained

 The GS1 digital link standard is a globally unified web-based identifier that enables products, documents, and other assets to be connected to the internet through QR codes.

 Basically, it extends the power and flexibility of GS1 identifiers by making them web-enabled.
-This means that GS1 identifiers are now a gateway to various types of information that can strengthen brand loyalty, improve supply chain traceability, provide business partner APIs, patient safety information, and more, accessible through a single scan.
+This means that GS1 identifiers are now a gateway to various types of information that can strengthen brand loyalty, improve supply chain traceability information, provide business partner APIs, patient safety information, and more, accessible through a single scan.

 It represents a significant evolution from traditional barcodes, providing a more dynamic, flexible, and comprehensive approach to accessing and managing product information in the digital age.

-By enabling a single QR code to combine a product identifier and a link to online content, the GS1 digital link standard allows for greater flexibility and efficiency in managing product-related data, offering businesses and consumers a seamless bridge between physical items and their digital counterparts.
+By enabling a single QR code to combine a product identifier and a link to online content, the GS1 digital link standard allows for greater flexibility and efficiency in managing product-related existing data, offering businesses and consumers a seamless bridge between physical items and their digital counterparts.

 What is the GS1 digital link standard